 For digital maps of Great Britain, the best place to start is Digimap.
 This includes nine datasets, including contemporary Ordnance Survey maps; historical Ordnance Survey maps; geology maps; environmental land cover maps; marine charts and thematic data; aerial imagery; census and socio-economic data; detailed building and land cover data and world maps.
 Maps can be printed out or data downloaded for use in a geographical information system.

-Newspapers can be a good source for the latest developments in a field, reporting on world events and opinion on controversial topics.
+Newspapers can be a good source for the latest developments in a field and for current opinion on controversial topics.

 The UK Parliament and other national and regional assemblies and parliaments around the world typically publish official papers on their activities, providing a potentially rich resource for research into political and legislative processes.

 The Library holds an extensive historical collection of UK parliamentary papers, much of the content of which is now also accessible electronically; current and recent parliamentary publications are ordinarily available online.
 For more information, read:

 Statistics, whether of social, economic, financial or other measures, can inform your research into political questions.
 You'll find some selected key data resources linked to in the E-resources and Websites sections of this subject guide.

 For details of some of the major sources and producers of statistical data, see our specialist guide:

 Reading University theses and dissertations